CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 In this task, you create a new online data migration project in DMS for the `WideWorldImporters` database.

-1. In the Azure portal `https://portal.azure.com`, navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **Azure-Discover-RG-<inject key="DeploymentID" enableCopy="false" />** resource group, and then selecting the **wwi-dms** Azure Database Migration Service in the list of resources.
+1. In the Azure portal `https://portal.azure.com`, navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **Azure-Discover-RG-<inject key="DeploymentID" enableCopy="false" />** resource group, and then select the **wwi-dms** Azure Database Migration Service in the list of resources.

    ![The wwi-dms Azure Database Migration Service is highlighted in the list of resources in the hands-on-lab resource group.](media/1.147.png "Resources")